ossi-austria/amigo-server/README.md

 * Authentication with JWT Token
 * REST Api for Messages, Albums, Multimedia and NFC
-* Connector to MinIO for file handling
 * Connector to Jitsi for video conferences

-## Setup in Docker context
+## Setup in Docker context for PRODUCTION

 ### 1. Install docker and docker-compose